NicholasSiauw/List_inArraySlots/README.md

 *Fields*
 - int[] refArray
-- int filledElements:count of the number of filled elements in the array list
+- int filledElements: count of the number of filled elements in the array list

 *Constructors*
 -constructor building an empty array list